top of page

 STRIKE 3 ~ Bullfrogs, bears & wolves

-I am happy that the ecosystem is happy and there are active animals, however at this point we were so tired and uncomfortable that some peace and quiet would have been LOVELY.
+I am happy the ecosystem is happy and there are active animals, however at this point we were so tired and uncomfortable that some peace and quiet would have been LOVELY.

 Have you ever been in a forest that just endured a rainfall?
 It's pretty noisy!
 The echoing of raindrops in the distance is persistent, creaking and cracking, enough to drive a gal wild!